bugyeintim/Val_maame_/README.md

-A project that is about proosing to my girlfriend
+A project that is about proposing to my girlfriend